Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution

 \subsection{Latency Breakdown}

 To analyze the runtime characteristics and latency overhead of \systemname, we decompose the end-to-end inference latency into prefill, decoding and potential overhead.
-Measurements are conducted on Oneplus 13 under the \textit{summary} benchmark, with results shown in Figure~\ref{fig_latency_breakdown}.
+Measurements are conducted on Oneplus 13 under the \textit{summary} benchmark.

-The results show that \textbf{\systemname~significantly accelerates both prefill and decoding compared to NPU vanilla baseline, with little additional overhead}.
-Specifically, decoding of NPU vanilla baseline consumes a substantial portion of total latency (67--74\%), highlighting the significance of introducing specialized optimization. \systemname~directly addresses this by integrating retrieval-based speculative decoding, reducing decoding latency by 5.25--8.15×.
+The results (Figure~\ref{fig:latency_breakdown}) show that \textbf{\systemname~significantly accelerates both prefill and decoding compared to mllm(NPU) baseline, with little additional overhead}.
+Specifically, decoding of mllm(NPU) consumes a substantial portion of total latency (67--74\%), highlighting the significance of introducing specialized optimization. \systemname~directly addresses this by integrating NPU-optimized speculative decoding, reducing decoding latency by 5.25--8.15×.

 The prefill overhead is due to sampling tokens from logits for distribution calibration, which costs about 2\,ms for each input token.
-The decoding overhead is caused by draft retrieval and tree construction.
+The decoding overhead is caused by draft tree construction.
 Benefited from the low time complexity of suffix automaton, our drafter costs less than 3\,ms for each decoding step.
 Overall, our lightweight techniques incur negligible overhead compared to the overall inference cost.